Do iPhones have SIM cards? What size do you need?

 Is my iPhone eSIM- compatible?

 Curious how to add an eSIM to your iPhone?
-Usually all you have to do is scan a QR code to download it.
+It’s all done digitally with just a few taps on the screen.
+In most cases, your wireless carrier will provide a QR code for you to scan to download and install an eSIM onto your iPhone.
 That’s right–it’s as easy as getting a restaurant’s menu up on your phone.

 What data is stored on iPhone SIM cards?